fossas/fossa-cli/HACKING.md

 You can also use `make lint` to run the linter.

-`make lint` is run in CI, so any outlying errors will prevent merging.
+`make lint` is run in CI, any errors will prevent merging.

 ## Formatting